viceculjak/virachem-frontend/MCP-SETUP-GUIDE.md

 ## Practical AI-Assisted Development Workflow

-Here's how to effectively use Cursor AI to continue building Virachem:
+Here's how to effectively use Cursor AI to continue building ViraChem:

 ### 1. Adding New Features
 ```